 This is a 4-in-1 retro style turntable which features a robust construction with a mahogany finish, it can play vinyl records, music from CDs, but you’ll also be able to listen to your favourite tracks via AM/FM radio.
 MP3 compatibility, as well as USB input are also present, but the best thing about Wellington is the integrated stereo speaker system which delivers audiophile quality sound.

 Audio Technica AT-LP60BK

-It looks exceptionally good and it comes in three color styles – the black, silver, and white.
-Even though it’s analogue in nature, AT has issued an improved variant which comes with the Bluetooth technology as well.
+It looks exceptionally good and it comes in three color styles – black, silver, and white.
+Even though it’s analogue in nature, AT has issued an improved variant that comes with the Bluetooth technology as well.